Upload Your Data: Existing Interviews, Audio, Video, and Transcripts

 You don't have to collect your data on Qualz.ai to use Qualz.ai.
 If you've already run interviews — whether as recorded calls, video sessions, or written transcripts from another tool — you can upload them directly and run all of Qualz's AI analysis (transcription, multi-lens analysis, thematic synthesis, sentiment, etc.) on your existing material.

-This guide covers what you can upload, supported formats, size and length limits, and the typical bring-your-own-data flow.
+This guide covers where to find Upload Your Data, what you can upload, supported formats, size and batch limits, entitlement usage, and the typical bring-your-own-data flow.

 Why upload your own data?